Constitution and Bylaws of the

 Section 3.
 Local chapters shall elect such officers as are necessary to efficiently carry out their purposes.
 Each local chapter shall have an Executive Board, which shall be composed of at least the President, Vice President and Secretary of the local chapter.
 Voting by a local chapter for approval of membership and to nominate an individual for Honorary Diplomate shall be by secret written ballot, secret electronic means, or such other secret method as members of the local chapter shall determine.
 All other votes by the local chapter shall be by the method designated by the chapter, unless otherwise required to be secret.

 Section 4.
 In the event of a revocation or suspension of the charter of a local chapter, such revocation or suspension shall not have any effect upon an individual member’s standing in this Association.
-Said members are under the circumstances of a charter suspension or revocation free to apply to an appropriate chapter for membership and shall be given credit for the balance of the year for dues paid, or may themselves apply to form a new chapter in accordance with these Bylaws.
+Said members are under the circumstances of a charter suspension or revocation free to apply to an appropriate chapter for a transfer of membership and shall be given credit for the balance of the year for dues paid, or may themselves apply to form a new chapter in accordance with Section 1 of this Article.

 Section 5.
 Chapter officers shall be elected for the same term of office as National officers.
 In no event shall a chapter President serve in the same office for more than two (2) consecutive years.
 National Board representatives are not included within this section.